This page will be completely reviewed and updates soon.

 Crystal Selection

-- This can easily be done using a Spectrum Analyser (SA) with a Tracking Generator (Built in or otherwise), or by constructing a simple transistor Crystal Tester and a Frequency Counter.
-The Spectrum Analyser is preferable as the loss of a crystal can also be measured.
+- This is done using a Spectrum Analyser (SA) with a Tracking Generator (Built in or otherwise), a VNA, or a Crystal Tester and a Frequency Counter (Simple Crystal Tester designs can be found online for construction).
+A Spectrum Analyser or VNA is preferable as the loss of each individual crystal can be measured.

 Testing